-- 1.5 Sefton is one of the five Metropolitan Boroughs that make up Merseyside.
+- 1.6 Sefton is one of the five Metropolitan Boroughs that make up Merseyside.
 It is located north of Liverpool on the west coast of England and stretches 22 miles north from Bootle to Southport.
-The location of Sefton is shown by the map provided at Annex 1. - 1.6 Sefton is an area of great contrasts with beautiful coastlines, rural landscapes and industrial/commercial areas; working docklands, commuter towns and a busy seaside resort; areas of great affluence but also some of the most deprived communities in England and Wales. - 1.7 Sefton has a resident population of 283,000 (2001 census) and has a high proportion of retired people, widowed people and long term unemployed when compared with the rest of England and Wales. - 1.8 The main centres of population are the urban and suburban areas of Bootle, Crosby, Maghull, Formby and Southport. - Bootle is an area of mainly Victorian terraced properties, with busy working docklands and a mixture of retail and office developments at its centre.
+The location of Sefton is shown by the map provided at Annex 1. - 1.7 Sefton is an area of great contrasts with beautiful coastlines, rural landscapes and industrial/commercial areas; working docklands, commuter towns and a busy seaside resort; areas of great affluence but also some of the most deprived communities in England and Wales.

-- Southport at the north of the Borough is a Victorian seaside/holiday resort which has a mix of residential and commercial premises at and near its centre, including private houses, apartments, hotels, retail outlets and licensed /entertainment premises. - Formby, Crosby and Maghull are largely residential with a smaller number of commercial premises. - 1.9 The Unitary Development Plan for Sefton will allow development in town centre areas as long as it does not cause significant harm to amenity, would not result in grouping of similar uses which would harm the character of the area or harm residential amenity.
-Planners may use conditions to restrict opening hours. - 1.10 There have been a number of studies in recent times relating to the night-time economy, particularly in relation to the "classic" resort status of Southport, these have helped shape Sefton's vision for developing a sustainable pattern of licensing, as expressed in 1.14 below. - 1.11 Sefton's Safer and Stronger Communities Partnership, as part of its legal responsibilities under the Police and Justice Act 2006, determines which crime, disorder, anti-social behaviour, substance misuse, environmental crime and offending issues effect local communities the most.
-Nationally, crime figures suggest that victims of violent crime believed their attacker was under the influence of alcohol in 47% of incidents, increasing to 62% when they did not know the attacker; violent crime within Sefton reflects this national picture. - 1.12 Noise has been a problem in certain areas and from certain premises, with complaints about licensed premises tending to relate to poorly constructed or poorly managed premises.
+- 1.8 Sefton has a resident population of 273,800 (2011 census) and has a high proportion of retired people, widowed people and long term unemployed when compared with the rest of England and Wales. - 1.9 The main centres of population are the urban and suburban areas of Bootle, Crosby, Maghull, Formby and Southport. - Bootle is an area of mainly Victorian terraced properties, with busy working docklands and a mixture of retail and office developments at its centre. - Southport at the north of the Borough is a Victorian seaside/holiday resort which has a mix of residential and commercial premises at and near its centre, including private houses, apartments, hotels, retail outlets and licensed /entertainment premises. - Formby, Crosby and Maghull are largely residential with a smaller number of commercial premises. - 1.10 The Unitary Development Plan for Sefton will allow development in town centre areas as long as it does not cause significant harm to amenity, would not result in grouping of similar uses which would harm the character of the area or harm residential amenity.
+Planners may use conditions to restrict opening hours. - 1.11 There have been a number of studies in recent times relating to the night-time economy, particularly in relation to the "classic" resort status of Southport, these have helped shape Sefton's vision for developing a sustainable pattern of licensing, as expressed in 1.14 below. - 1.12 Noise has been a problem in certain areas and from certain premises, with complaints about licensed premises tending to relate to poorly constructed or poorly managed premises.
 Complaints are also received about noise and disturbance from people going to or leaving licensed premises, this is mainly in the areas of greatest concentration of licensed premises or from premises located in residential areas. - 1.13 Trains and buses do not operate all night and whilst there are up to 2000 licensed taxis and private hire vehicles in the borough, problems can arise at times of high demand with insufficient transport readily available for the large numbers of potential customers.